opensearch-project/documentation-website/_install-and-configure/install-dashboards/tls.md

 Setting | Description
 :--- | :---
-opensearch.ssl.verificationMode | This setting is for communications between OpenSearch and OpenSearch Dashboards.
+server.ssl.enabled | Allows for communication between OpenSearch Dashboards and the web browser.
+Set to `true` for HTTPS or `false` for HTTP. server.ssl.certificate | If `server.ssl.enabled` is set to `true`, specify the full path to a valid server certificate for OpenSearch Dashboards.
+You can [generate your own certificate]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/) or get one from a certificate authority. server.ssl.key | If `server.ssl.enabled` is set to `true`, specify the full path, for example, `/usr/share/opensearch-dashboards-1.0.0/config/my-client-cert-key.pem`, to the key for your server certificate.
+You can [generate your own certificate]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/) or get one from a certificate authority. opensearch.ssl.verificationMode | This setting is for communications between OpenSearch and OpenSearch Dashboards.
 Valid values are `full`, `certificate`, or `none`.
 We recommend `full` if you enable TLS, which enables hostname verification. `certificate` just checks the certificate, not the hostname, and `none` performs no checks (suitable for HTTP).
 Default is `full`. opensearch.ssl.certificateAuthorities | If `opensearch.ssl.verificationMode` is `full` or `certificate`, specify the full path to one or more CA certificates that comprise a trusted chain for your OpenSearch cluster.
-For example, you might need to include a root CA _and_ an intermediate CA if you used the intermediate CA to issue your admin, client, and node certificates. server.ssl.enabled | This setting is for communications between OpenSearch Dashboards and the web browser.
-Set to true for HTTPS, false for HTTP. server.ssl.certificate | If `server.ssl.enabled` is true, specify the full path to a valid client certificate for your OpenSearch cluster.
-You can [generate your own]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/) or get one from a certificate authority. server.ssl.key | If `server.ssl.enabled` is true, specify the full path (e.g. `/usr/share/opensearch-dashboards-1.0.0/config/my-client-cert-key.pem` to the key for your client certificate.
-You can [generate your own]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/) or get one from a certificate authority. server.ssl.certificateAuthorities | This setting adds the SSL certificate authority which issues SSL certificates for the Dashboard's server in a list format. opensearch.ssl.certificateAuthorities | This setting adds the SSL certificate authority for OpenSearch. opensearch_security.cookie.secure | If you enable TLS for OpenSearch Dashboards, change this setting to `true`.
+For example, you might need to include a root CA _and_ an intermediate CA if you used the intermediate CA to issue your admin, client, and node certificates. opensearch.ssl.alwaysPresentCertificate | Set to `true` to send the client certificate to the OpenSearch cluster.
+This is necessary when mTLS is enabled in OpenSearch.
+Default is `false`. opensearch.ssl.certificate | If `opensearch.ssl.alwaysPresentCertificate` is set to `true`, specify the full path to a valid client certificate for the OpenSearch cluster.
+You can [generate your own certificate]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/) or get one from a certificate authority. opensearch.ssl.key | If `opensearch.ssl.alwaysPresentCertificate` is set to `true`, specify the full path, for example, `/usr/share/opensearch-dashboards-1.0.0/config/my-client-cert-key.pem`, to the key for your client certificate.
+You can [generate your own certificate]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/) or get one from a certificate authority. opensearch_security.cookie.secure | If you enable TLS for OpenSearch Dashboards, change this setting to `true`.
 For HTTP, set it to `false`.

 This `opensearch_dashboards.yml` configuration shows OpenSearch and OpenSearch Dashboards running on the same machine with the demo configuration: